Starting your own business is no easy task in itself, and turning that same business into a successful one is even harder, naturally.

 Repairs and alterations

-This is the easiest kind of work you can focus on, when looking at the required skill level.
+This is the easiest kind of work you can focus on when looking at the required skill level.
 You don’t need to be an expert at sewing or embroidering in order to be able to do these tasks, intermediate sewing skills will be just enough.
 Which makes this a great choice for relatively fresh sewing enthusiasts.

 This kind of work requires more time but it also requires adequate communication skills.
 Customers will be coming to you with a certain idea on their mind, regarding the piece they wish you to make, and you’ll be the one to provide them with clothing that’s as close as possible to the thing they imagined.
 Obviously, most people don’t really understand how and why something is sewn the way it is which can lead to them requesting something impossible.
 You need communication skills in order to explain to them why that can’t be made and what can be made instead.
 Also, you should know how to politely let them know if the clothing piece doesn’t suit their physique and overall visual appearance so that they can focus on a different model.

-If you decide to do these kinds of assignments and make it your specialty, you’ll be earning a pretty nice amount of money for each job you take.
+If you decide to do these kinds of assignments and make it your speciality, you’ll be earning a pretty nice amount of money for each job you take.
 Your tasks will range from suit tailoring to dressmaking, casual clothing to sportswear sewing, costume making to bathing suit creating and so on, depending on what you want to accept as your task.
 As mentioned before, they will require more time with all the tryouts and measurements taking as well as the actual designing and sewing so you won’t be doing a lot of them on a monthly basis but even so, your earnings won’t be low for sure.

-This specialty is definitely the hardest one and potentially the least profitable.
+This speciality is definitely the hardest one and potentially the least profitable.
 However, at the same time, it could be the most profitable one and the one that may turn your business into a well-renowned one.
 Usually, a fashion designer invents fashion pieces and sews them by himself or herself.
 Nowadays though, it’s not uncommon to find one that doesn’t sew at all but instead just comes up with creative and original concepts and then either sells them or lets someone sew it for them so that it can be promoted on a runway or in a better clothing shop.

 If you go with this kind of specialization, the amount of work you’ll be doing and the amount of money you’ll be making pretty much depends only on your actions and decisions.
 Since you won’t be having customers in a traditional sense, nor will you have deadlines and tasks other than the ones you’ve set up yourself, you’ll enjoy unlimited freedom and ideally, great inspiration.
 So if you manage to earn some money along the way, this could turn out to be an almost perfect job for you.